dapphub/colony-review/REVIEW.md

   not even distributed) until the multisig manually intervenes.
 This means ICO participants must trust that the multisig will give users their CLNY despite having already taken possession of their ETH.
-- Dappsys components should be upgraded to their latest version.
-- Consider replacing `Ownable` with `DSAuth`, for consistency with Dappsys.
-- Solidity v0.4.15 or greater should be used to compile the production contracts, due to a bug in `delegatecall` in earlier versions.

 Overall the system is fairly straightforward, well-tested, and should not cause any trouble.